On short expressions for cosets of permutation subgroups: Main theorem: statement

-Without assuming CFSG we also notice that, for doubly transitive permutation subgroups, Theorem~\ref{thmain} would be a consequence of Pyber's result: either such a group is $\mathrm{Sym}(n)$ or $\mathrm{Alt}(n)$, or it has size $\leq n^{O(\log^{2}n)}$; the discussion goes basically as above.
-Pyber's result does not however say anything about subgroups that are transitive but not doubly transitive; in this sense, Theorem~\ref{thmain} extends this CFSG-free Cameron-Mar\'oti-style description to this class of permutation subgroups as well.
+Without assuming CFSG however, the situation changes.
+It is true that, for doubly transitive permutation subgroups, Theorem~\ref{th:shortexpr} would be a consequence of Pyber's result: either such a group is $\mathrm{Sym}(n)$ or $\mathrm{Alt}(n)$, or it has size $\leq n^{O(\log^{2}n)}$; the discussion goes basically as above.
+Pyber's result does not however say anything about subgroups that are transitive but not doubly transitive; in this sense, Theorem~\ref{th:shortexpr} extends this CFSG-free description to this class of permutation subgroups as well (and \cite[Prop.~4.6]{Hel18} is needed for all transitive groups).